crmathieu/daq/README.md

 # daq
-Daq is an attempt to solve the problem of packaging and transmitting data during a rocket launch.
-This data is then captured with the help of a ground station and passed along to client applications for consumption.
+Daq is an attempt to solve the problem of packaging and transmitting data generated during a rocket launch to a ground based station, which captures the data and passed it along to client applications for consumption.
 Clients connect to the ground station with an _authentication token_.
 If the authentication is accepted, data starts streaming.

 This system could be used for any type of vehicle that requires a form of data transmission with a static station.